-3.1 The accounts are prepared on an accruals basis.
+The accounts are prepared on an accruals basis.
 That is, income and expenditure is recognised as it is earned or incurred including contributions receivable and pension benefits payable.
-The exceptions are that individual and bulk transfers (due to uncertainty over final settlement and timing of payments) and advance payment of employer contributions are recognised on a received or paid basis.
-There are no accounting standards issued but not adopted in the preparation of the financial statements.
+The exceptions are that individual and bulk transfers (due to uncertainty over final settlement and timing of payments), advance payment of employer contributions and investment costs for private markets administered by the custodian as part of investment activity, are recognised on a received or paid basis.
+There are no accounting standards issued but not adopted in the preparation of the financial statements